umbraco/UmbracoDocs/Reference/Angular/Directives/changeTitle/Index.md

 # changeTitle

 Setting the title of the page the user is working on is important for accessibility purposes; where people using assistive technology need to know what they are maintaining.
-By setting the page title people who work with multiple tabs will also find the page they were working on easily.
+By setting the page title, people who work with multiple tabs will also find the page they were working on easily.

 To use the directive use: